padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 - **Chart Fire Frequency**

 We have explored the spatial distribution of fire frequency.
 Now, let's chart the temporal variation of fire frequency.
-We would explore monthly frequencies of fire for each year.
+We would explore the monthly frequencies of fire for each year.
 The code below produces this chart.

 ```JavaScript